tanya-al/CS130Example/Mobile/README.md

     │   └── SupportFiles                # AppDelegate, Assets, Info.plist, etc.
     ├── SimplicityTests
     └── SimplicityUITests

+## Getting started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+### Prerequisites

+You will need [Xcode](https://developer.apple.com/xcode/) (with version >= 9.0, for Swift 4.0) and the Simulator.
+You can download Xcode from the App Store on your Mac.
+It comes with the Simulator as well as all necessary SDKs.

+### Apple Developer Account

+You need to register for an Apple Developer Account [here](https://developer.apple.com/account/).
+It will give you access to latest updates as well as documentations.
+You can use your iCloud account, if you already have one.

+### Version support

+This project is using Swift 4.0 targeting iOS 11.0.

+### Setup

+If this is your first time running Xcode, you will need to log in to your Apple Developer Account (Xcode > Preferences > Account).
+Once logged in, click _Manage Certificates_ to make sure you have an iOS Development Certificate.

 ## Contribution
 - Find/Create an issue, label it appropriately and assign to yourself